kefaslungu/resourceMonitor/readme.md

 This plugin gives information about CPU load, memory usage and other resource usage information.

-Important: Resource Monitor 3.1 is not compatible with NvDA 2013.3 or earlier.
-If you use 2013.3 or earlier, please use Resource Monitor 3.0.

 # Shortcuts #

 * NVDA+Shift+E Presents used ram, average processor load, and battery info if available.